Primary

 Also targets: Hamstrings

-Want Hip Extension Machine in your program?
+See where Hip Extension Machine fits in your weekly plan

 Adjust the machine to your height.